Cassegrain10/Stark_Broadening-Griem/README.md

         """
 ```

+And here is a table summarizing:
+...
+TABLE

+...
 #### Example 1: Getting Familiar with the Library
 If you are using a local version of Python, you can begin with the next step, but remember - if you are using an online environment like Google Collab, you will need to begin your script _every time_ with the above installation instructions for Google Collab.